thoughtbot/apprentice.thoughtbot.com/README.md

 Editing
 -------

-* Edit files in the `jekyll/` directory.
-Don't edit files in "public/" because those are generated from the "jekyll/" directory by running "jekyll".
+* Edit files in the `app/views/pages/` directory.
 * Styles for the main site are in `app/assets/stylesheets`
-* Run `bundle exec jekyll` to generate files to the `public/` directory
+* You can also place raw files in "public/"
 * `git commit` the additions and push

 Run locally